graceCXY/iso4-abbrev-expander/README.md

 # How it works
 As a visual learner, I made a diagram to demonstrate the workflow of the program.
 ![alt text](https://github.com/graceCXY/iso4-abbrev-expander/blob/master/deabbreviate/workflow_diagram.png)

-Language detection: Given a abbreviated journal name, we try to determine its language if none was given.
-Due to the library used, the output of language detection would be a 2 character code.

-Tokenization: We then tokenize the entire journal name to a list of abbreviated words.

-For each of the words

 # Challenges and Future Research